szoftveres/RF_instruments/vna/README.md

 ![gaas_pic](gaas_pic.jpg)

 The design is [covered here](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/gaas_mesfet).
 RF power level was set to about -25 dBm.
-A 20 dB attenuator was added before Port 2 (included in the through calibration), to protect the VNA receiver from overload and also to give the LNA a good termination.
+A 20 dB attenuator was added before Port 2 (included in the through calibration), to protect the VNA receiver from overload as well as to give the LNA a good termination.

 ![gaas_meas](gaas_meas.png)